 The 2022 Annual Environmental Audit of the Nabarlek mineral lease and West Arnhem Joint Venture took place on the 23-24th of August 2022.
-The audit team was comprised of personnel from the Supervising Scientist Branch(SSB), the Northern Land Council(NLC) and the Northern Territory Department of Industry, Tourism and Trade(DITT).
+The audit team was comprised of personnel from the Department of Climate Change, Energy the Environment and Water (DCCEEW), the Northern Land Council(NLC) and the Northern Territory Department of Industry, Tourism and Trade (DITT).

-The Audit assessed DevEx's performance against the cimmitments made in the 2021 MMP, and pre and post drilling procedures (DEVEX-DRL-SWP Pre Drilling and Post Drilling).
+The Audit assessed DevEx's performance against the committments made in the 2021 MMP, and pre and post drilling procedures(DEVEX-DRL-SWP Pre Drilling and Post Drilling).
 These plans and procedures are mirrored in the MMP for the West Arnhem Joint Venture Project.
 Inspections were primarily conducted on Mineral Lease 962 and EL10176.
 The audit tested 29 commitments, with no non conformances being identified.
-The recommendations from the 2022 Environemental audit will be implemented for the 2023 MMP and subsequent exploration program.
+The recommendations from the 2022 Environemental audit have bee implemented for the 2023 MMP and subsequent exploration program.